 A self-taught singer, songwriter and instrumentalist, Jean-Francis learned to sing and perform the music he heard and loved in his youth; eventually becoming a skilled and respected performer in many genres and singing songs in six languages including English, French, Wolof, Creole, Spanish and Portuguese.

-Inspired by a growing number of people from diverse backgrounds venturing out of their musical comfort zones and becoming a new audience for the music he knew, Jean-Francis joined forces with bassist/composer Stewart Bernard in 2010 to form a new band.
+Inspired by a growing number of people from diverse backgrounds venturing out of their musical comfort zones and becoming a new audience for the music he knew, Jean-Francis began recruiting like minded musicians in 2010 to form a new band.